epics-modules/modbus/_sources/overview.rst.txt

 Modbus exceptions
 ~~~~~~~~~~~~~~~~~

-If a Modbus requests is determined to be invalid by the server, it returns
+If a Modbus request is determined to be invalid by the server, it returns
 a Modbus exception message.
-The modbus driver will print an error message if an exception is returned.
+The Modbus driver will print an error message if an exception is returned.
-The following table describes the possible Modbus exceptions.
+The following table describes the Modbus exception codes.

 Modbus exception codes
 ______________________